olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

-# TMComposite: Plug-and-Play Collaboration Between Specialized Tsetlin Machines
+# TMComposites: Plug-and-Play Collaboration Between Specialized Tsetlin Machines

 This project introduces plug-and-play collaboration between Tsetlin machines (TMs), forming a _TM Composite_.
 * The collaboration relies on a TM's ability to specialize during learning and to assess its competence during inference.